Wanganator414/Wanganator414.github.io/_posts/--- layout: default --- <h1>{{ page.title }}</h1> <p class="meta">{{ page.date | date_to_string }}</2019-07-15-googleAnalytics.md

 Just added some Google Analytics tracking for the site today, now I can see how many times I visit my own site each day (for my own entertainment).

-Well, if you plan to do the same for your own github hosted site, it's fairly simple:
+Well, if you plan to do the same for your own Github hosted site, it's fairly simple:

 1. First go visit [Google Analytics](https://support.google.com/analytics/answer/1008015?hl=en) and sign up for an account.